 Each class has a display section in the school's Art Gallery.
 Children's artwork is displayed in the art gallery and kept in the gallery all year long (depending on space) as a growing celebration of the skills, techniques and units covered throughout the year.
 Each piece of work in the gallery will have a short caption or explanation of the unit of work in which the work was completed and the child's name displayed.
+This is updated termly.

-Assessment and record keeping Sketchbook:
+Assessment and record keeping

+Sketchbook:

 All pupils at St. Mary's school have access to a sketchbook or topic book to explore and record ideas, feelings and thoughts about people, places and things.
 Illustrations, cuttings, interesting pieces of material, leaves etc. may all be collected and put into the sketchbook.
 Sketchbooks can be taken on educational visits to form a record of the pupils' observations.
 We recognise that it is important not to undervalue the work of children and to encourage a sense of pride in their sketchbook.
-Sketchbooks.

 Sketchbooks are a record of each child's work throughout their time at St. Mary's and will be passed on to their next teacher at the end of the year.
 Pupils are assessed against the level descriptors for Art as set out in the National Curriculum.
 Examples of sketches, thoughts and ideas can be found in each child's sketchbook.
 Teachers will also be using the Progression of Skills document to assess the children and move them on or back according to their skills and achievements in Art.
+Spreadsheets of assessments are completed after each unit and saved on the shared drive for the subject leader to access.
 Assessment is achieved through observation of the pupil's approach to the task, through discussion with the child, and by analysis of the final product.
 The teacher passes on relevant information to other teachers and the school summative records are updated annually.
 These are passed on to the next class teacher, the Head teacher and the Art Leader.
 A selection of art work will also be kept on file by the Art Leader to show an example of work from across the school.
 Children will complete "exit ticket" at the end of a unit or topic to reflect on progression and learning.